Background pattern

 Naveruclif should be administered under the supervision of a qualified oncologist in specialized units for the administration of cytotoxic agents.

 Naveruclif is supplied as a sterile lyophilized powder for reconstitution before use.
 After reconstitution, each ml of dispersion contains 5 mg of paclitaxel bound to albumin in a nanoparticle formulation.
-The reconstituted Naveruclif dispersion is administered intravenously using an infusion device that incorporates a 15 µm filter.
+The reconstituted Naveruclif dispersion is administered intravenously using an infusion set that incorporates a 15 µm filter.

-The disposal of unused medication and all materials that have come into contact with it should be carried out in accordance with local regulations.
+Disposal of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.

 Stability

 Unopened vials of Naveruclif remain stable until the date indicated on the packaging, provided they are stored in the outer packaging to protect them from light.
-Freezing or refrigeration do not negatively affect the stability of the medication.
+Freezing or refrigeration does not negatively affect the stability of the medication.
 This medication does not require any special storage temperature.

 Stability of the reconstituted dispersion in the vial